GLOBAL MARKETS-Stocks slip on Europe fears, Spain yields jump

 "People had been buying on the idea that the Fed would prop everything up, but if they can't, there's real potential for panic selling," Dailey said.

-In the oil markets, developments in Europe overshadowed any bullish sentiment generated by government data that showed U.S. crude inventories fell by 2.45 million barrels last week, against analyst expectations of an increase.
+In the oil markets, developments in Europe overshadowed any bullish sentiment generated by government data that showed U.S. crude inventories fell by 2.45 million barrels last week, against analyst expectations for an increase.

-Brent crude oil, the global benchmark, pared a good deal of its losses late in the session.
+Brent crude oil, the global benchmark, fell more than 1 percent to below $109 a barrel early in the session, but later pared a good deal of its losses.

 Brent futures fell 41 cents to settle at $110.04 a barrel.
 U.S. light sweet crude oil fell $1.39 to settle at $89.98 a barrel.